Article 4 of the 1992 Constitution of Paraguay (as amended) governs the right to life:

 Views and Concluding Observations of United Nations Treaty Bodies

-In its 2017 Concluding observations on Paraguay, the UN Committee against Torture reiterated its "deep concern about consistent reports alleging that torture and ill-treatment are routinely practised by police and prison officials."
+In its 2017 Concluding Observations on Paraguay, the Committee against Torture reiterated its "deep concern about consistent reports alleging that torture and ill-treatment are routinely practised by police and prison officials."
 The Committee also noted "with concern that prison directors against whom repeated complaints of torture have been lodged are merely rotated to a different post rather than being suspended from their duties, investigated and punished."
 The Committee further expressed its concern

 about information in the report of the national preventive mechanism indicating that numerous human rights violations, including acts of torture, have been committed in the country’s northern departments by the military-police unit known as the Joint Task Force.